Learn the Basics First

 If your policy has built enough cash value, it may stay active through automatic loan payments or reduced benefits.
 If not, it may lapse.
 We’ll help you structure it properly to avoid surprises.

-How long does it take to build cash value in a traditional whole life policy vs a 90/10 design vs term life?
+How long does it take to build cash value in a traditional whole life policy vs a cash value designed vs term life?

 What is your approach to debt elimination?